Sega AM3: History

 Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers in 2000.
 Oguchi chose to name his new company Hitmaker, as "the perfect translation of our image".
 He expressed a desire to move forward with network gaming and work on new concepts with his staff of 128 employees.
 The company's official name was Hitmaker Co., Ltd. Into 2001, Hitmaker continued to release arcade and Dreamcast games, including Cyber Troopers Virtual-On Force, Confidential Mission, and Segagaga.
 Even with these positive releases, Hitmaker was not reaching the level of success they had before.
 Although in the arcade market Hitmaker built upon the success of Derby Owners Club, with World Club Champion Football and The Key of Avalon which also used physical card features.
 In 2006, Japanese arcades made record profits based on these types of arcade games.
 World Club Champion Football has sold 850 million player cards, as of 2016, making it the bestselling arcade digital collectible card game.
 Sega was considered to be a pioneer of card related video games, which have become very prevalent in mobile games in Japan.

 Oguchi was promoted in 2003 alongside Yuji Naka and Toshihiro Nagoshi, based on the success of arcade games that used cards.
 Due to Hitmaker being one of the few profitable studio of Sega, Oguchi had the freedom to pursue businesses outside of video games, and invested into the darts business.
 Hitmaker was involved in the establishment of DARTSLIVE Co., Ltd. which produces electronic darts machines, and a darts bar called Bee was opened in Shibuya in 2002.

 In 2003, Oguchi was promoted to president of Sega when Hideki Sato stepped down.
 At the time, Sega had recently announced its first profit in five years.
 Virtua Tennis producer Mie Kumagai replaced Oguchi as president of Hitmaker, becoming Sega's first female studio head.
 Oguchi announced his intention to consolidate Sega's studios into "four or five core operations".
 As part of the consolidation, Hitmaker absorbed Sega Rosso, which worked on the Sega Rally and Initial D Arcade Stage series.
 Then, in 2004, Sega reintegrated all of its studios into the company, with Hitmaker shutting down its website on July 1.
 The AM3 designation continued within Sega until April 2009, when the studio was integrated into other departments.
 According to IGN's Travis Fahs, AM3 was one of Sega's top arcade studios but received little recognition in comparison to AM2.
 Rob Fahey of Gamesindustry.biz stated that Hitmaker had a strong reputation with consumers and within the industry.
+Oguchi retrospectively said that while AM2 and Yu Suzuki focused on technical prowess, AM3 differentiated itself through other means with the technical tools provided by AM2.